PaddlePaddle/docs/docs/install/pip/linux-pip_en.md

         python --version

 * It is required to confirm whether the version of pip meets the requirements.
-The version of pip is required to be 20.2.2+
+The version of pip is required to be 20.2.2 or above

     ```